lorenzozapparoli/SwissDN-DERs/README.md

 │         └── [CSV file with average daily residential profiles over a year] ├── Square_zones_dmd
-│   └── [Data and scripts for analyzing demand in square zones] ├── allocation.py
+│   └── [Data and scripts for analyzing demand in square zones] ├── LV_basicload_allocation.py
 │   └── [Script for percentage-based allocation processes] ├── example.ipynb
 │   └── [Example Jupyter notebook demonstrating how to generate demand profiles for each node in a grid] ├── profile_assignment.py
-│   └── [Script for identifying typical days in a year and assigning profiles to nodes within the low-voltage network.
-Use `example.
+│   └── [Script for identifying typical days in a year and assigning profiles to nodes within the low-voltage network.]
 ├── MV_basic_monthly_24h_profile
 │
+├──`example.ipynb`
-ipynb` for generating profiles for a single grid rather than a batch process]
+│    └── [Use to generate profiles for a single grid rather than a batch process] ├──`PV_allocation_MV_voronoi.py`
+│    └──[Use to allocation PV buildings to nodes in MV grid] ├──`PV_demand_generation.py`
+│    └──[Use to assign a demand profile and a std profile to nodes in each MV grid]
 ```